-With the current finesse for Advanced Virgo (450), it has been shown that even if we reduce the actuator maximum forces by a factor 5 (with respect to Virgo+ during the lock acquisition) we can still lock the long arm cavities with the main laser [21].
+With the current finesse for Advanced Virgo (443), it has been shown that even if we reduce the actuator maximum forces by a factor 5 (with respect to Virgo+ during the lock acquisition) we can still lock the long arm cavities with the main laser [21] using a Virgo-like technique.
+Therefore, as explained in sec.
+1.4.2, the lock acquisition strategy in the power recycled configuration will be very similar to the Virgo one and there will be no need of auxiliary lasers.

 However we will still face the problem to lock the interferometer with the presence of the signal recycling mirror, which will increase the complexity to acquire the lock.
-The lock acquisition will be eased if we can have the long cavities frozen but off-resonance from the main laser.
+As explained in the previous section, the lock acquisition will be eased if we can have the long cavities frozen but off-resonance from the main laser.
 Such action could be performed with an auxiliary laser as long as we can control the long cavities without getting the main laser resonating in the arms during the five minutes planned for the lock acquisition of the central interferometer.